Normcore (horse): Early racing career: 2017 & 2018

 Normcore began her racing career in a newcomers race over 1800 metres at Fukushima Racecourse on 16 July in which she disputed the lead from the start before drawing away in the closing stages to win by three and a half lengths.
 On her only other start of the year she went off the 1.1/1 favourite for the 1600 metre Aster Sho at Nakayama Racecourse and won by three quarters of a length from the colt Soil to the Soul after racing in second place for most of the way.

 For her first run as a three-year-old, Normcore was stepped up in class to contest the Grade 3 Flower Cup at Nakayama in March and ran third behind Cantabile and Tosen Bless, beaten two and a quarter lengths by the winner.
 In the following month she finished third again when beaten by Satono Walkure and Pioneer Bio in the Grade 2 Flora Stakes over 2000 metres at Tokyo Racecourse.
 After a summer break she returned for the Grade 3 Shion Stakes over 2000 metres at Nakayama on 8 September in which she was ridden by Christophe Lemaire.
 Starting the 3.2/1 second favourite she took the lead in the straight and won by three lengths from Mauna Lea.
 The filly bypassed the Shuka Sho and ended her season at Kyoto Racecourse in November when she was matched against older fillies and mares in the Grade 1 Queen Elizabeth II Cup over 2200 metres.
-With Lemaire again the saddle she started second choice in the betting but after tracking the leaders for most of the way she faded in the straight and came home fifth behind the four-year-old Lys Gracieux.
+With Lemaire again in the saddle, she started second choice in the betting but after tracking the leaders for most of the way she faded in the straight and came home fifth behind the four-year-old Lys Gracieux.